aortem/dartstream/README.md

-# Aortem Firebase Dart SDK
+# Firebase Dart Authentication SDK

-Aortem Firebase Dart SDK is an SDK designed to provide select out of the box features of Firebase in Dart.
+Firebase Dart Authentication SDK is designed to provide select out of the box features of Firebase in Dart.
 Both loww level and high leve abstractions are provided.

 ## Features
 This implementation does not yet support all functionalities of the firebase authentication service.
 Here is a list of functionalities with the current support status: